alexharston/github-pull/README.md

 _This is designed to work with Unix-based operating systems, and has not been tested on Windows._

+## Requirements
+- This script assumes you have your machine's SSH key on your GitHub account.

 ## Steps to run

 - Create a virtual environment with `virtualenv` (optional but highly recommended)